jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

 We've got some code to add to `DataTable.page.al`.

-In the user control, add the following:
+In the user control, add the following trigger:

 ````js
             usercontrol(iTable; iDataTable)